RFI

 13 January 2025

 The Growing Role of AI in Digital Health Artificial Intelligence has evolved significantly since Christopher Strachey developed the first AI program in 1951 (Alowais 2023).
 In its early stages, AI was mainly a subject of academic study.
 The field took a major step forward in 1956 when John McCarthy hosted the Dartmouth Conference and introduced the term “Artificial Intelligence”.
-Today, AI […]
+Today, AI is defined as the […]

 Read more